Hazelden Betty Ford Foundation: Betty Ford Center history

 The center was co-founded by former First Lady Betty Ford, Leonard Firestone and Dr. James West in 1982.
-West also served as the Betty Ford Center's first medical director from 1982-89.
+West also served as the Betty Ford Center's first medical director from 1982 to 1989.
 He left that position to become the Betty Ford Center's director of outpatient services.
 Ford's decision to undertake such a project followed on the heels of her own battle with alcohol dependence and diazepam addiction after the Fords left the White House, and her release from the Long Beach Naval Hospital.
 In 2015, after merging with the Hazelden Foundation, the Betty Ford Center opened an outpatient addiction treatment clinic in West Los Angeles.